ZBar/ZBar/iphone/doc/optimizing.rst

 there are no other useful values, the reader leaves these unchanged from their default setting.

-For the iPhone 4 device, the "torch" can be enabled to provide additional illumination for the camera in low-light conditions.
+For some devices, the "torch" can be enabled to provide additional illumination for the camera in low-light conditions.
 The reader sets the torch to automatic by default, so it should turn on only when needeed...
 There have been some reports that the torch turns on inappropriately, washing